NeuralLabeling: A versatile toolset for labeling vision datasets using Neural Radiance Fields: INTRODUCTION

 Specialized labeling tools are essential for labeling vision datasets, and both academic researchers and commercial entities have released such tools.
-Most existing labeling tools (such as Segment Anything Labeling Tool \cite{salt} and Roboflow \cite{roboflow}) use single images and therefore require significant human effort for annotating long sequences, use sequential data but have no geometric understanding so they cannot be used for annotating 6DOF poses~\cite{cheng2022xmem}, or require depth data to obtain geometric information~\cite{lai2012,zimmer2019,singh2021,segments}.
-Our toolkit, \emph{NeuralLabeling}, operates on sequences of images and can thus be used to more rapidly label large datasets, and by using depth reconstruction using NeRF~\cite{mildenhall2020} it does not rely on input depth data.
-Due to improvements in the training time of NeRFs~\cite{muller2022}, \emph{NeuralLabeling} does not have to rely on slow dense mesh reconstruction and instead only requires camera pose estimation, which takes around an hour per scene of approximately 500 images, and could be further reduced by selecting key frames and interpolating camera poses between them~\cite{takeda2023} or avoided by using specialized NeRF recording applications~\cite{NeRFCapture}.
+Most existing labeling tools (such as Segment Anything Labeling Tool~\cite{salt} and Roboflow~\cite{roboflow}) use single images and therefore require significant human effort to annotate long sequences, use sequential data but have no geometric understanding so they cannot be used for annotating 6DOF poses~\cite{cheng2022xmem}, or require depth data to obtain geometric information~\cite{lai2012,zimmer2019,singh2021}.
+Our toolkit, \emph{NeuralLabeling}, operates on sequences of images and can thus be used to more rapidly label large datasets.
+By using manual scaling and NeRF depth reconstruction~\cite{mildenhall2020}, NeuralLabeling does not rely on input depth data except when used for generating datasets for depth completion tasks.
+Due to improvements in the training time of NeRFs~\cite{muller2022}, \emph{NeuralLabeling} does not rely on slow dense mesh reconstruction and instead only requires camera pose estimation, which takes around an hour per scene of approximately 500 images, and could be further reduced by selecting key frames and interpolating camera poses between them~\cite{takeda2023} or avoided using NeRF recording applications such as NeRFCapture~\cite{NeRFCapture}.

+This paper has two main contributions: (1) We present \emph{NeuralLabeling}, a novel labeling system that is deeply integrated into a NeRF-based photorealistic rendering system (Section~\ref{ref:methodology}).
+(2) We construct the Dishwasher30k dataset, which can be used for NeRF-based transparent object depth completion research, and release it on our web page.
+Furthermore, we perform the following experiments to validate our approach: (1) We evaluate the accuracy of \emph{NeuralLabeling} for generating transparent object datasets for depth completion (Section~\ref{sec:groundtruth}).
+(2) We evaluate the accuracy of \emph{NeuralLabeling} for generating datasets for object segmentation, taking into account occlusions (Section~\ref{sec:nerfocclusion}).
+(3) We demonstrate how training a transparent object depth completion network using a dataset generated by \emph{NeuralLabeling} leads to improved performance compared to unsupervised datasets (Section~\ref{sec:depthcompletionexperiment}).
+(4) We show that networks trained using datasets generated by \emph{NeuralLabeling} can be integrated into a robot manipulation system (Section~\ref{sec:robotexperiment}).